anakic/querystorm-docs/docs/General/Data_context.md

 public Tabular Departments { get; set; }
 ```

 However, a `Tabular` instance does not offer strongly typed access to the data it contains.
-To allow strongly typed access to all tables inside the context, QueryStorm dynamically generates a dll file which contains types that correspond to tables in the data context.
+To allow strongly typed access to all tables inside the context, QueryStorm dynamically generates a dll file that contains types that correspond to tables in the data context.
 This dll is recreated each time the data context changes (e.g. an Excel table is changed) and is stored in the `lib` folder.

 ![Generated types dll](../Images/generated_types.png)